meorkamalmeorsulaiman/datacenter/Campus-EVPN-VxLAN/learning-1/README.md

 ### The iBGP Configuration

-We create the underlay bgp group and also include bfd which is optional.
+We create the underlay bgp group.
 Furthermore, we have a 2 point-to-point links between the switches thus we also going to establish 2 session between the pair.

 core01